LiudaKukharchuk/vagrant_box_magento2/readme.md

 __ansible/group_vars/all.yml__ - 14, 15 lines

 __ansible/inventory/vagrant__ - 2, 5, 8 lines.
 Also at this lines change `ansible_user` for Ubuntu 14.04 to `vagrant`

+## Set project status during vagrant up

+`vagrant --new-project=true up` for start install new Magento project

+`--new-project` can be set as `true` or `false` only

+## P.S.

+For the existing project this vagrant box not tested completely